The London Green Directory

 Where Does Our Water Go?

 Every human needs about 2.4 litres of water each day to survive.
 In 2010, the UN General Assembly recognized the human right to have access to clean drinking water.
 The Assembly stated that a sufficient amount of water for both personal and domestic use is 50-100 litres per person per day.
 In contrast, the average Canadian uses 329 litres of water per day.
-If we include industrial water use in this figure, it increases by approximately 50%.
+This figure increases by approximately 50% when accounting for industrial water use.
 Canada is the second highest consumer of water per capita, only exceeded by the USA.

 Stormwater originates from the natural flow of water from rain and snow.
 London’s waterways include thousands of catch-basins, hundreds of kilometers of sewer pipes, numerous channels, more than 60 management pools, 110 km of creeks and the Thames River.
 London has over 1,230 km of sanitary sewer (284 km of trunk sewers, 300 mm or greater in diameter), and 36 pumping stations with over 45 km of force main.
 The City of London operates six wastewater treatment plants which are located along the Thames River.